-The Concurrent Program gives students the opportunity to take courses on the college campus with other college students.
-Students will receive the whole experience of taking a college course, preparing them even more for their college career after high school.
+Are you in High School but would like to take a college course?
+Concurrent Enrollment gives students the opportunity to take courses on the college campus with other college students.
+That experience, of being on a college campus, enrolled in a college course, can prepare a student for continuing their college career after high school.

 Concurrent Enrollment offers you an opportunity to get a jump-start in college by taking courses that apply to a two-year and four-year degree while completing your high school education.
 Concurrent Enrollment gives students an opportunity to take college courses with other college students on the college campus.
 This opportunity gives students full exposure to what college life will be like after high school graduation.

 Dual enrollment is when students are taking college-level courses at their high school with fellow high school students.
 The high school instructor teaches the course.